Fred de Cordova: Career

 During tapings of the Tonight Show, de Cordova would sit in a chair just beyond the guests' couch so that he could cue Carson directly and speak with him during commercial breaks.
 By the 1980s, Carson would occasionally speak to de Cordova during the show, although usually the moment would pass so quickly that there would be no time to give de Cordova a microphone or catch him on camera.

 These awkward exchanges became an object of parody.
 An episode of SCTV aired in 1981 featured a sketch of "The Freddie de Cordova Show".
 The segment was almost an exact copy of the Tonight Show, except the host's desk was empty; de Cordova conducted all of his interviews from his usual perch off-camera.
 On the real program in 1988, as a takeoff on the installation of lights in Wrigley Field, Carson ceremonially installed a light on the edge of the set so that de Cordova could finally be seen.

-In June 1991, Carson's son Ricky was killed in an automobile accident; a month later, Carson paid tribute at the end of a show to his son.
-De Cordova was concerned that the show was going long and gave Carson the "wrap it up sign."
-Carson was so infuriated, from that point forward de Cordova was no longer permitted to be in the studio during the taping of the show, although he remained the show's executive producer.
+In June 1991, Carson's son Ricky was killed in an automobile accident; a month later, Carson paid tribute to his son at the end of a show.
+De Cordova was concerned that the show was going long and gave Carson the "wrap it up" sign.
+Carson was so infuriated that he no longer allowed de Cordova on the studio floor.

+Despite de Cordova's advanced age and lessened role in the waning days of the Carson period, Jay Leno kept him on the Tonight Show as a consultant.
+This arrangement lasted until 1997, which de Cordova said was far longer than he expected, though he lamented that he was no longer a "big shot".

 During guest appearances on Late Night with Conan O'Brien, comedian Will Ferrell played the role of a deluded Robert Goulet, who believed himself to be a guest on The Tonight Show Starring Johnny Carson.
-Ferrell's fictional Goulet made references to de Cordova, insisting that de Cordova owed him money (or, conversely, that Goulet owed de Cordova money).
+Ferrell's fictional Goulet made references to de Cordova, insisting that de Cordova owed him money, or, conversely, that Goulet owed de Cordova money.

-In 1995 and 1998, respectively, de Cordova appeared as himself on The Larry Sanders Show in the fourth-season episode, "Eight", and in the sixth-season episode, "As My Career Lay Dying".
-The character of 'Artie' is largely based on de Cordova.
+In 1995 and 1998, respectively, de Cordova appeared as himself on The Larry Sanders Show in the fourth-season episode, "Eight," and in the sixth-season episode, "As My Career Lay Dying."
+The show's character "Artie", a talk show executive producer played by Rip Torn, is largely based on de Cordova.